ul2ecnirP/AES256_implem/README.md

 | 2Go | 207048598 | ~20000 |

 ### Warning: this is a very tiny project from 2021, you can't use this on a file > 4294967295 Bytes (sizeof unsigned long)

+To continue the project one day it would be necessary to:
+1. Use GMP library
+2. Use POSIX environement and use the syscall STAT